Sourdough Brandon Logo

 Banana bread is more akin to a cake than bread.
 Banana bread consists of sugar, eggs, and fat, and is baked in a bread loaf pan.
 The result is moist cakey bread that slices easily, stores and travels well, and makes a great breakfast treat, dessert, or afternoon snack.

-While this recipe highlights warming spices in banana bread, you can add nuts or chocolate chips for additional flavor and texture.
+While this recipe highlights warming spices in banana bread, you can add nuts or chocolate chips for additional flavor and texture like in my Sourdough Banana Chocolate Chip Cottage Cheese Protein Muffins.

 Baking vegetables and fruits into desserts have been around for centuries, but the first banana bread recipes were documented in the 1930s during the Great Depression.
 Instead of wasting overripe bananas, they were baked into cakes to extend their convenience (and likely to market baking powder).
 This is similar to using excess garden zucchini to make zucchini bread.